 “The internship program at Nu-pulse technologies has helped me to gain real-world experience in cybersecurity.
 I was able to understand how security can be effectively applied based on a top-down approach.
 I’ve gained an understanding of how risk assessment is performed in an organization and effective security controls are applied to mitigate identified risks and fulfil compliance requirements.
 I was exposed to available resources that aid the process of risk management and SSP development.
 Moreover, I had the opportunity to get hands on experience on IDS/IPS and enterprise anti-malware systems.
 I’ve participated in multiple projects that range from deployment of such systems to configuration and maintenance.
 I’ve learned the skills that are necessary for a cyber security analyst such as aggregating, analyzing and interpreting data to facilitate prompt incident response.
 The main thing I liked about this program is that it exposes interns to both management and technical aspects of cybersecurity which is usually a rare opportunity”.
 YG, Currently a Full Time Security Analyst

 I have worked as Network Engineer for 5 years in Internet Service Provider Company.
 My perspective for network security was just implementing ACL and zone base policies on firewalls, routers and switches.
 This perspective changed when I joined Nu-Pulse Technologies.
 The changes in my perspectives are as:

 Careful security risk analysis of enterprise/service provider network which include identification of organization assets/container and impact of security breaches in terms of cost, reputation and legal compliance.

-Identification of security controls and creation of base line/normal behavior of network after implementation of
+Identification of security controls and creation of base line/normal behavior of network after implementation of security controls.

 Monitoring the base line of network using SIEM and Anti-malware tools.